 Mackey James Sanders comes with a whole lot of messy, painful baggage, and law-and-order Trav doesn’t do messy or painful.
 And just when Trav thinks they may have mastered every demon in Mackey’s past, the biggest, baddest demon of all comes knocking.

-Review: I don’t have words… What I do have are tears; heartwrenching, snot-filled, sobbing tears.
-Damn you, Amy Lane.
-And thank you. 😉
+Review: I don’t have words… What I do have are tears; heartwrenching, snot-filled, UGLY tears.

 The best review I can give is this: